 This post is designed to teach you How to Make Gluten Free Gravy.
 You’ll learn how to make gluten free gravy using my fool-proof technique.
-You’ll also find out what gluten free flour I prefer to use as a thickener.
-A great gravy recipe for holidays.
 Learn how to season your gluten free gravy properly no matter what type of broth you are making it out of.
 My gravy is gluten free, dairy free, soy free, egg free, corn free, and peanut free.
 It can be made vegan if you use vegetable broth.

 If you are brand new to Eat or Drink be sure to sign up for the newsletter so you never miss a thing.
 Eat or Drink is my Food and Lifestyle blog with a focus on Allergy-Free eating and living.
 If you want to find more posts focused on the food aspect of Eat or Drink, just click here.
 If you want to find more posts focused on Allergy-Free Living, click here.
 Or if you want more lifestyle and faith-based posts, click here.